 - Recipes should avoid promoting a specific brand unless they’re the only company who makes the ingredient.
 So “cranberry juice” and not, well, you know that national name…

-In the last half of April, we’ll share all of the recipes we’ve received on our blog.
+In early May, we’ll share all of the recipes we’ve received on our blog.
 We might even convince a few folks to try some of these recipes and share their opinions!
 (If you’re up for that, just let us know.)

 Have fun, get mixing, and if you are using alcohol, drink responsibly.
 Also, wash your hands.
-And keep your eyes out here for the results starting April 20.
+And keep your eyes out here for the results starting in early May!